wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-common-configuration-options/includes/8-configure-power-plans.md

 > [!NOTE]
 > By default, you will see only the Balanced and Power saver plans in the Preferred plans section.
 If you select the down arrow by the Show additional plans section, the High performance plan appears.
 The three plans are the Windows default plans.
 However, any new plans that you create will appear on this page as well.

-**Configuration options**
+### Configuration options

-There are different options available in the Setting app�s System Category section, on the Power &amp; Sleep page.
+There are different options available in the Setting app's System Category section, on the Power &amp; Sleep page.
 The options that are available on your device depend on its hardware configuration.
 For example, on a laptop or other mobile device, you will have the following configurable options, with a drop down list box for various minutes, hours, and never:

  -  Screen

      -  On battery power, turn off after
      -  When plugged in, turn off after
  -  Sleep

      -  On battery power, PC goes to sleep after
      -  When plugged in, PC goes to sleep after